111LUX/FVWM/README.md

 * _stalonetray_ is used as a tray application.
 FvwmButtons module is launching it at bottom left screen corner before icons.
 Alternatively, it is possible to replace `stalonetray` with `wmsystemtray` package (read bellow).
 ![](https://raw.githubusercontent.com/111LUX/SCREENSHOTS/main/dock.png)

 * _xcompmgr_ compositing manager configured pretty well via its command line options in configuration file, also it's using server-side shadows — -s flag, which is not commonly used.
 It fits nicely with overall design, look and feel.
+(Alternatively, use `compton` with this [~/.config/compton.conf](https://raw.githubusercontent.com/111LUX/777/main/compton.conf) and remove "xcompmgr" lines from config/autostart files.)
 ![](https://raw.githubusercontent.com/111LUX/SCREENSHOTS/main/screenshot.png)

 Few useful additional applications with short description (like fbxkb - tray keyboard layout indicator) are commented in ~/.fvwm/autostart file, install it and uncomment if required.
 "Files" root menu entry will open your home dir with your default file manager (via xdg-open), I prefer caja (and engrampa as archive manager), but for file operations I'm using drop down terminal mostly.